Everything You Need to Know About Growing & Caring for Fiddle Leaf Fig Trees

 When talking about houseplants, one that quickly comes to mind is the Ficus lyrata or commonly known as the fiddle leaf fig tree.
 The famed plant flaunts attractive, fiddle-shaped leaves that make it easily recognizable and loved by many plant hobbyists.
 With their broad, leathery, heavily-veined, and eye-catching foliage, fiddle leaf fig trees are undoubtedly a great choice of greenery to brighten up any bare space in your home or office.
 Here we’ll take you through everything you need to know about indoor and outdoor fiddle leaf fig tree care including:

-- Potting and Planting Fiddle Leaf Fig Trees
+- Growing a Fiddle Leaf Fig Tree Indoors

 - Fiddle Leaf Fig Tree Light Preferences

-- When to Water a Fiddle Leaf Fig Tree
+- How to Water Your Fiddle Leaf Fig Tree:

-- How and When to Feed Fiddle Leaf Fig Trees
+- How and When to Feed Your Fiddle Leaf Fig Tree:

 The Best Plant Shops Offering Nationwide Fiddle Leaf Fig Tree Delivery